ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. The system then validates if the VID is mapped to an UIN in the database and retrieve the UIN
 2. The system proceeds to Match UIN as per defined standards
-3. triggers notification as per the defined and configured template and in the default language English
-4. Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).
+3. Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **D. Trigger SMS to the Individual's mobile for every authentication request**